 Richardson & Patel LLP has given us an opinion relating to the due issuance of the common stock being registered.
 The law firm of Richardson & Patel, LLP ("R & P") owns 60,714 shares of our common stock.
 Nimish Patel, a principal of R & P, holds 412,411 shares of our common stock, 45,595 shares underlying certain convertible notes, and 45,595 shares underlying certain warrants.
 Erick Richardson, another principal of R & P, holds 399,543 shares of our common stock, 45,595 shares underlying certain warrants.
 RP Capital, a limited liability company owned by Mr. Richardson and Mr. Patel, holds 183,991 shares of our common stock and warrants to purchase 142,857 shares of our common stock.
 Other R & P employees and principals beneficially own 320,858 shares of our common stock and warrants to purchase 28,571 shares of our common stock.
-The aggregate number of BioDrain securities held by Richardson & Patel LLP and its affiliates includes 1,336,383 shares of common stock, 91,190 shares of common stock subject to exercise of warrants.
-This describes all Company securities held by Richardson & Patel LLP and its registration statement.
+The aggregate number of BioDrain securities held by Richardson & Patel LLP and its affiliates includes 1,336,383 shares of common stock, 91,190 shares of common stock underlying convertible notes, and 353,808 shares of common stock subject to exercise of warrants.
+This describes all Company securities held by Richardson & Patel LLP and its affiliates.
+All of these shares are being registered pursuant to this registration statement.

 Nimish Patel and Erick Richardson, both principals of Richardson & Patel LLP, hold notes in the amount of \$12,500 each, as participants in the convertible bridge loan dated July 23, 2007, that was due April 23, 2008 and is now in default.
 As of June 30, 2009 the Company has accrued \$3,188 in interest and \$1,507 in penalties on each of the notes.
-In addition, the Company owes Richardson & Patel approximately \$200,000 in unpaid legal fees as of June 30, 2009.
+In addition, the Company owes Richardson & Patel approximately \$180,000 in unpaid legal fees as of June 30, 2009.